mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2015-01-02-drawing-outer-space.md

 A slightly modified approach to this technique can be used to create black holes.
 Instead of using slow upward smudges, you pull in a circular motion.

-{% figure caption:"Obviously further refinement and the addition of stars needs to happen, but for five minutes of blend work it's not bad." class:"third" %}
+{% figure caption:"Obviously further refinement and the addition of stars needs to happen, but for five minutes of blend work it's not bad." class:"gallery-3-col" %}
 [![screenshot of drawing a black hole step 1](/assets/images/paper-53-space-blackhole-1-600.jpg)](/assets/images/paper-53-space-blackhole-1-lg.jpg)
 [![screenshot of drawing a black hole step 2](/assets/images/paper-53-space-blackhole-2-600.jpg)](/assets/images/paper-53-space-blackhole-2-lg.jpg)
 [![screenshot of drawing a black hole step 3](/assets/images/paper-53-space-blackhole-3-600.jpg)](/assets/images/paper-53-space-blackhole-3-lg.jpg)